"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 This will allow donors to choose from a set of amounts to donate.

 Click on the Donation Amount field to edit the settings.
 Unchecked the “Required” check box.
-If you don’t do this, it will prevent users from entering their choice of the donation amount.
+If you don’t do this, it will prevent users from entering their choice of donation amount.

 The next step is to enable the condition that makes the “Enter Amount” field appear for users.